Historical Highlights

 Troja Castle (also known as Troja Castle) is a Baroque building with unique fresco decoration of the halls which was built in 1679–1685 by Count Václav Vojtěch from Šternberk.
 A beautiful French garden with many ornamental and fruit trees and a small natural maze surrounds the castle.

-Website: Official website of Troja Château
+Website: Visit the Troja Château website

 Opening Hours: See more on official sites